upper waypoint

 A senior woman with styled, short grey hair half-smiles, chin resting on right hand.
 She is wearing pearls and a sweater.

-n 1985, America was in the midst of scrambling to figure out how to tackle AIDS.
-It was the year that Ronald Reagan was finally forced to publicly acknowledge the disease; the year of the very first International AIDS Conference; the year Rock Hudson died, leaving $250,000 behind to set up the American Foundation for AIDS Research; and the year retired grandmother Ruth Brinker decided something must be done to assist people with HIV in the community.
+In 1985, America was in the midst of scrambling to figure out how to tackle AIDS.
+It was the year that Ronald Reagan was finally forced to publicly acknowledge the disease; the year of the very first International AIDS Conference; the year Rock Hudson died, leaving $250,000 behind to set up the American Foundation for AIDS Research; and the year a soft-spoken grandma named Ruth Brinker decided something must be done to assist people with HIV in the community.

 At the time, fear around AIDS was at an all-time high.
-Time magazine published an article in September ’85, documenting the hysteria and misinformation that was gripping communities nationwide.
-Subjects in the piece included a bishop who had stopped using the communion cup; a card player who had started wearing gloves during games; and schools with very low attendance rates because of fear of infection.
-Elsewhere, 13-year-old Ryan White was excluded from his Indiana middle school after contracting the virus from a blood transfusion.
+Time magazine published an article in August 1985, documenting the confusion and panic that was gripping communities nationwide.
+Subjects in the piece included a funeral home that refused to dress a three-year-old who had died from AIDS, firemen suddenly wary of performing mouth-to-mouth resuscitation, and a 13-year-old hemophiliac named Ryan White who was excluded from his Indiana middle school after contracting the virus from a blood transfusion.

-Brinker, a San Francisco resident, was acutely aware of these problems.
-The year before, she had watched on in horror as a young architect she knew was struck down by the disease.
-She took it upon herself to organize a group of volunteers to check on her friend and take meals to him.
-“It was my very first experience with AIDS,” Brinker explained in short documentary, The Ruth Brinker Story.
-“I was absolutely shattered to see how quickly he became unable to take care of himself.
+“It was my very first experience with AIDS,” Ruth explained in short documentary, The Ruth Brinker Story.
+“I was absolutely shattered to see how quickly [my friend] became unable to take care of himself.
 And I began worrying about all the other people in the city who I knew had AIDS and wondering how they were fending.
 And I just felt compelled to start a meal service for them.”

 Sponsored